cabaceira/ps-event-interfaces-app/README.md

         return Promise.resolve(undefined);
     }

-As you can see in the next video, everytime a new room/channel is created, we can see the output from our method executePostRoomCreate.
+As you can see in the next video, every time a new room/channel is created, we can see the output from our method executePostRoomCreate.

 ![](videos/post-room-create.mov)

-Further more, we can expand our example and send a message to the new room as the our app bot.
-Instead of just writting to the log file, we will now interact with the object of the event, in this case the room.
+Furthermore, we can expand our example and send a message to the new room as our app bot.
+Instead of just writing to the log file, we will now interact with the object of the event, in this case, the room.

 ```
  public executePostRoomCreate(room: IRoom, read: IRead, http: IHttp, persistence: IPersistence, modify: IModify): Promise<void> {